brendancooley/gangs/gangs.md

 We permute our most-likely census tract labels to best-approximate a smoothed (over time) map of gang territories and peaceful tracts produced by the CPD.
 We then compare our estimated partition to the CPD gang maps.
 In 95 percent of bootstrap iterations, 56.6-60.4 percent of our census tract labels agree with those of the CPD.^[These agreement ratios are constructed by permuting our labels to most-closely match those of the CPD.]
 Random permutations of the CPD's labels produce agreement in only 34.7 percent of cases.

 Methodologically, our paper is most closely related to the literature on stochastic block models (SBMs), starting with @Holland1983.
-These models partition actors (nodes) into communities who interact with one another in a Bernoulli process according to community-dyad-specific probabilities.
+These models partition actors (nodes) into communities who interact with one another in a Bernoulli process according to community dyad-specific probabilities.
 Various methods have been developed for "community detection" -- estimating the underlying communities from observed interactions [@Copic2009; @Jin2015].
 Like @Trebbi2019, we replace the binary matrices that describe these interactions with continuous spatial covariance matrices describing the likelihood that shootings occur in a pair of locations during the same period.
 The model of @Trebbi2019 is akin to a special case of the SBM in which actors only interact (commit acts of violence) with members of their own community.
 In our model, interactions occur both within and between the underyling communities (gangs in our case).

 We leverage "spectral" estimators developed in the statistics literature to estimate our model [@Luxberg2007; @Jin2015; @Lei2015; @Chen2018].
 These estimators exploit the relationship between an eigen-decomposition of the spatial covariance matrix and the underlying parameters.
 In doing so, they render the estimation problem solvable via k-means clustering. @Lei2015 provide conditions under which these estimators are asymptotically consistent for the parameters of the SBM *in the number of nodes*.
 We are not aware of any papers studying the properties of these estimators, applied to the covariance matrix, in the number of *periods*.
 We estimate the number of gangs in operation using the cross-validation approach of @Chen2018, which iteratively estimates model parameters on rectangular subsets of the covariance matrix and predicts held-out covariances under different assumptions about the underlying number of communities.^[Here we also depart from the approach of @Trebbi2019, who employ permutation tests on the geographic proximity of within-community locations to estimate the number of communities.
 Given the strong non-convexity of gang territory in Chicago [@Bruhn2019], we sought a more flexible approach.]